Weak equilibria of a mean-field market model under asymmetric information: The mean-field model

-By relying on this substitution, we can consider a market populated by a single typical standard agent and a typical informed agent.
-Since $\lim_{N\to\infty} \frac{N_p}{N} =n_p$, we can pass to the mean-field limit of equation \eqref{eqn: mc price process N} in a suitable probabilistic setup $\setup$
+By relying on this substitution, we can consider a limit market model populated by a single typical standard agent and a typical informed agent. {Assuming $N_p/N \to n_p$, for $p=I,S$}, we can pass to the mean-field limit of equation \eqref{eqn: mc price process N}, in a suitable probabilistic setup $\setup$:

 In \eqref{eqn: mc price process mf}, $Y^p$ is the adjoint process associated with the optimal control problem of a typical agent of population $p\in\{I,S\}$ in the mean-field limit.